-The actuary typically considers what constitutes the required reconciliation to be included with the Memorandum.
+The actuary typically considers what other reconciliations might be included with the Memorandum.
 The actuary often discusses or demonstrates how the data underlying the development of any material amount included in the actuary's SAO are consistent with the company's financial statement.
 The actuary typically considers the materiality of any of the items in the SAO for reconciliation purposes.
 Items that are opined upon but are immaterial to the SAO may not require reconciliation.

-Some reconciliations to consider include (this list is not exhaustive):
+Some reconciliations to consider include: